-- Repsol is prepared to comply with all reporting requirements for "beneficial ownership reporting" under the US Transparency Act. - The corporate structure of the Repsol Group in the US can be found in the Repsol Group's Consolidated Financial Statements 2023. - Under US tax law, companies incorporated in Delaware are subject to federal income taxes, as well as taxes imposed by the states in which sales are currently made and assets/employees of the LCG business are located (Texas and New Mexico) regardless of the state of incorporation.
+- Repsol has complied on time with the annual federal obligation to report the beneficial owners of the 109 subsidiaries under its control involved in the renewable energy business in the US. - The corporate structure of the Repsol Group in the US can be found in the Repsol Group's Consolidated Financial Statements 2024. - Under US tax law, companies incorporated in Delaware are subject to federal income taxes, as well as taxes imposed by the states in which sales are currently made and assets/employees of the LCG business are located (currently, Texas and New Mexico) regardless of the state of incorporation.